 One of the prominent tools in plant biotechnology is micropropagation, meaning the practice of rapidly multiplying stock plant material in tissue culture to produce a large number of progeny plants in a limited time and space.
 It is an excellent technique to multiply genetically modified breed, pathogen-free transplants, seedless varieties, or those plants that do not respond well to vegetative propagation.
 Plant tissue culture makes use of many other tools and techniques such as germplasm conservation, embryo culture, genetic transformation, protoplast fusion, haploid production, somatic embryogenesis and organogenesis, suspension culture, callus culture, root culture, etc.

 2. Crop Modification

-Crop modification techniques are being used for hundreds of years to improve the quality and quantity of crop.
+Crop modification techniques are being used for hundreds of years to improve the quality and quantity of the crop.
 In the past, sexually compatible mates were crossbred through traditional techniques.
 Today, modern scientific techniques such as mutagenesis, polyploidy, somatic hybridization, RNA interference, transgenics, and genome editing are widely used.
 Similarly, molecular marker-assisted breeding is also in use in breeding of many crops, thus making the technique efficient in introgression of important genes into various crops.
-To name a few, examples include bacterial blight resistance in rice, increased beta-carotene content in rice, cassava and banana, and submergence tolerance in rice.
+Examples include bacterial blight resistance in rice, increased beta-carotene content in rice, cassava and banana, and submergence tolerance in rice.